Random Word and Random Image Generator

 This site generates a random word, shows the definition, and displays a creative commons image result for that word.
 If you find an interesting/funny/ridiculous word-image combination, click on "Link to current word" and copy the url to share.

-random image word Good Friday
+random image word remotely

-3 definitions found
+2 definitions found

 From The Collaborative International Dictionary of English v.0.48 :